Davos hosts World Economic Forum from January 23 to 26, 2018

 It’s time to leave the ordinary behind and do your part to improve the state of the world by spending four days in Davos, Switzerland.

-From January 17-20, 2017, the highest city in Europe will once again host the globe's super-powerful during the World Economic Forum.
+From January 23 to 26, 2018, the highest city in Europe will once again host the globe’s super-powerful during the annual meeting of the World Economic Forum.

 Hopefully your private plane will land on time for the forum’s climate change discussion.

-If not, you'll be sure to find yourself among other high fliers on the Swiss ski slopes where you can discuss topics like social inclusion with the invitation-only event elites.
+If not, you’ll be sure to find yourself among other high fliers on the Swiss ski slopes where you can discuss topics such as social inclusion with the invitation-only event elites.

-Not among the 2,500 top business, political, and intellectual leaders and journalists invited to this year's forum?
+Not among the 2,500 top business, political, and intellectual leaders and journalists to travel to this year’s forum?

-Consider yourself lucky: You'll have all the more downtime to experience the high life in Davos.
+Consider yourself lucky: You’ll have all the more downtime to experience the high life.
+Here are the best things to do at this popular destination:

 Stay at a place that offers the world to those who have already conquered it